rjs2015/rjs2015.github.io/_posts/2016-10-17-Exponentially-Entertaining.md

 image: http://ftp.gnome.org/mirror/addons.superrepo.org/v7/addons/plugin.video.mdfm/fanart.jpg
 image-sm:
 ---
 Three weeks into Metis, and we've got another project under our belt, this time using web scraping, pandas, and regressions to explore movie data.
-Box Office Mojo keeps a pretty extensive record of weekly box office gross, so I thought it would be interesting to dig into this a little further.
+Box Office Mojo keeps a pretty extensive record of weekly box office gross, so I thought it would be interesting to dig into this.

 #### Motivation